gbauza3destinee/gbauza3destinee/README.md

 🌈Interests {
 - I love to learn new languages and practice with local penpals!
-I began doing this in HighSchool with French.
+I began doing this in High School with French.
 - Gardening, Open Source Seeds, Biodiversity
 - Self Development and Growth Mindset practices - I believe the sky is the limit!
 - Graphic Design and contributing to Trans Brands